lemlac/mulem/docs/reference.md

 Built-in decorators so far include `@capture`, `@opaque`, and `@memory`.
 More will be added in the future.

 ```
-@memory(Manual) -- Changes what memory model a module uses, default is `Collect(GC)` the garbage collector.
+@memory(Manual) -- Call it like a function to pass a variable.
 mod myModule

-@opaque         -- Marks a type as opaque, it can't be spread or destructured.
+@opaque         -- No function needed if there are no arguments.
 Thing :: struct =
     value: int

+mu count = 0
+increment() =
+    @capture count += 1   -- Inlined decorator.
 ```

 Some other ideas for built-in decorators include:

-- `@local` &mdash; locks a symbol to only be used within its module.
+- `@local` — locks a symbol to only be used within its module.
-- `@static` &mdash; make a variable global but only available within the scope that it was defined in.
+- `@static` — make a variable global but only available within the scope that it was defined in.
-- `@inline` &mdash; marks that a regular function should inline itself like a meta function.
+- `@inline` — marks that a regular function should inline itself like a meta function.
-- `@pure` &mdash; enforces pure function programming practices: *no `ref mu`, no `capture`, no `out`, etc.*
+- `@pure` — enforces pure function programming practices: *no `ref mu`, no `capture`, no `out`, etc.*
-- `@safe` &mdash; enforces borrow-checking at compile time for this function.
+- `@safe` — enforces borrow-checking at compile time for this function.
-- `@override` &mdash; marks that a previously implemented method will be overridden.
+- `@override` — marks that a previously implemented method will be overridden.

 This is a work in progress though.
 How these decorators are implemented and their API are subject to change.